-Sestri Levante is known as “the city of the two seas”, because it stands close to a rocky promontory, called “I’isola”, which extends towards the sea.
+Sestri Levante is known as “the city of the two seas,” because it sits abutting a rocky promontory, called “I’isola,” that stretches out into the sea.

-The Borgo is joined to the mainland by an isthmus, a thin strip of land that divides the Baia delle Favole, where the tourist port has been created, from the smaller but even more suggestive Baia del Silenzio.
+The Borgo is joined to the mainland by an isthmus, a thin strip of land that divides the Baia delle Favole, where the marina has been carved out, from the smaller but even more striking Baia del Silenzio.

-Every year the Fairytale Festival takes place here, dedicated to the writer Hans Christian Andersen, who stayed in Sestri Levante in 1833, and fell madly in love with these places.
+Every year the Fairy Tale Festival dedicated to the writer Hans Christian Andersen, who stayed in Sestri Levante in 1833 and fell hopelessly in love with these places, is held here.
 So much so that he was inspired to write some of his most famous fairy tales.

-The name Baia delle Favole, on the other hand, was baptized in this way by the television host Enzo Tortora, another illustrious name who fell in love with this wonderful territory.
+The name Baia delle Favole, on the other hand, was named after TV host Enzo Tortora, another illustrious name who fell in love with this wonderful area.

-Wide beaches of fine sand, a lively cultural life and wonderful paths that run along the sea await you.
+Awaiting you are wide beaches of the finest sand, a vibrant cultural life, and the wonderful paths that run along the sea.

-If you are thinking of spending your holidays in the Levante Ligure, Sestri is the right choice.
+If you are considering spending your vacation in the Levante Ligure region, Sestri is the right choice.

-Here you will not miss the relaxing life on the beach, many restaurants offering good cuisine, hotels, B&Bs and apartments of a good standard, as well as a strategic position that will allow you to discover the entire Riviera.
+Here there will be no shortage of relaxing beach life, many restaurants offering good food, good hotels, B&Bs and apartments, as well as a strategic location that will allow you to go exploring the entire Riviera.

 What to see in Sestri Levante

-Sestri Levante is a perfect combination between a sunbathing holiday and a holiday to discover wonderful palaces, historic villages and interesting cultural attractions.
+Sestri Levante is a perfect combination of a sunbathing vacation and a vacation to discover wonderful palaces, historic villages, and interesting cultural attractions.

-Here you will go to the discovery of the ancient historical center, built on the promontory overlooking the Bay of Silence and the Bay of Fables.
-The historic shops hidden between the alleys and the small villages of the surroundings.
+Here you will explore the ancient old town, built on the promontory overlooking the Bay of Silence and the Bay of Fables.
+The historic stores hidden among the carruggi and small villages in the surrounding area.

 You can begin your discovery of Sestri Levante from Largo Colombo where the beautiful Palazzo Fascie stands.